harsh-px/dlog-go/README.md

-  dlog_lion.Register() // set lion as the global logger with default settings dlog_log15.Register() // set log15 as the global logger with default settings dlog_logrus.Register() // set logrus as the global logger with default settings dlog_protolog.Register() // set protolog as the global logger with default settings }
+  dlog_lion.Register() // set lion as the global logger with default settings dlog_log15.Register() // set log15 as the global logger with default settings dlog_logrus.Register() // set logrus as the global logger with default settings }
 ```